With WhatsApp deal, Sequoia Capital burnishes reputation

 "GOLD STANDARD"

 Launched in 1972 by Don Valentine, a founder of National Semiconductor, Sequoia was one of the nation's earliest venture-capital firms.
-As most others of the earlier generation faded from the scene, Sequoia held its own, going on to fund companies including Apple Inc (AAPL.O), Oracle Corp (ORCL.N), Paypal and Google Inc (GOOG.O).
+As most others of the earlier generation faded from the scene, Sequoia held its own, going on to fund companies including Apple Inc, Oracle Corp, Paypal and Google Inc.

 Today, it is involved with many of the hottest startups, including accommodation service Airbnb, file-sharing service Dropbox, invitation service Eventbrite, and stereo and bluetooth headset maker Jawbone.